Sky Tonight

 Where is NGC5856 right now?

 NGC5856 is located in the constellation Bootes, at right ascension 15h 07m 20s" and declination 18° 26' 32s.
-At the current time, it is below the horizon and not visible from your location.
+At the current time, it is above the horizon at an altitude of 22 degrees toward the west from your location, with an apparent magnitude of 6.03.

 Finder Chart for NGC5856